janschill/cern-solid-code-investigation/report/report.md

 ### Conclusion

-As of now the specifications are to be seen as *most complete*, the missing sections were added or removed.
+As of now the specifications are to be seen as *almost complete*, the incomplete sections were either finished or removed.
 There are still some areas of improvements, but so far nothing major.
 But what is completely left out so far is, that the specifications is not only the published document in itself, but also the work around it.
 Actual implementations of the specification that are tested against the specification, applications that consume Solid servers and practice the Solid principles with the help of Solid servers.

 To call the specification ready would therefore not help anyone.
 It is now up to the development to seek shortages in the definitions in the specs.